wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Beatrice:** _pushing Florence out of the way_ But I'd like to...

-**Florence:** _pushing Beatrice back out of the way_ Allow me to ingratiate (interrogate) myself with yourself.
+**Florence:** _pushing Beatrice back out of the way_ Allow me to interrogate myself with yourself.
 I'm Florence and, as well as being the prettiest Dame on this planet, I'm also in charge of things.

 **Beatrice:** Woah, woah, woah there droopy drawers, i'm Beatrice, I'M in charge, and _looking pointedly at Florence_ I'm the prettiest.